 Are there common questions that customers keep asking you?
 You could write an article about various frequently asked questions that you’d been receiving.
 If you pick questions that could apply to your entire field, the likelihood of increasing the visibility of your article goes up.
 It’s also always nice for customers to conveniently read an article that answers questions in a straightforward manner without having to search for it.

 Go Social.
-Visit your circles on Google+ or LinkedIn and ask people about topics they’re interested in.
+Visit your social media channels and ask people about topics they’re interested in.
 If you can get a good conversation flowing on these platforms, ideas should start flowing.
 Sometimes your greatest resources are in your immediate circle, so why not take advantage of them?

 9. Get Controversial